Word of mouth referrals 1993

-Even 15 years ago, when there was still some semblance of proper training in the construction industry, we realised that the hardest thing for the public was to find a trustworthy and good tradesman.
+15 years ago there was still some semblance of proper training in the construction industry.
+But even then we realised that the hardest thing for the public was finding a trustworthy and good tradesman.

-The Yellow Pages is a complete lottery, as the ads are cookie cutter, and the more companies spend, the more grandiose they can make themselves sound – on paper.
-The classifieds are even more dodgy, as they are cheaper than yellow Pages and open to even more creativity / abuse.
+The Yellow Pages is a complete lottery.
+The ads are cookie cutter, and the more companies spend, the more grandiose they can make themselves sound on paper.
+The classifieds are even more dodgy, as they are cheaper than yellow Pages and open to even more creativity or abuse.

-So, to cut out the gambling for our existing customers, we started a simple word-of-mouth referral card which we called Personal Recommendations.
+In order to help our existing customers find reliable tradesmen without a gamble, we started a simple word-of-mouth referral card.
+We called it Personal Recommendations.

-Basically it was a simple A5 size card folded in half with a space on the front for each participant to stick their own business card.
-Inside the card we listed 20 trades, from painting and decorating to floor tiling to curtains, upholstery and roofing.
-We put our name down as reliable decorators, which we were, and then recommended the best tradesman we knew at the time.
+Basically it was a simple A5 size card folded in half.
+On the front was a space for each participant to stick their own business card.
+Inside the card we listed 20 trades, from painting and decorating to floor tiling, curtains, upholstery, roofing etc. We started the ball rolling under decorators.
+We then recommended the best tradesman we knew at the time.
 That happened to be a carpenter / joiner (now master kitchen fitter) called David Collier.

-We asked David to recommend the best tradesman he knew, and he proposed his electrician, someone he could totally rely on to deliver the goods.
+We asked David to recommend the best tradesman he knew.
+He proposed his electrician, someone he could totally rely on to deliver the goods.
 The process was repeated, one tradesman recommending one other first rate tradesman.
 It didn’t take long before we had 20 names of top businesses in the area, all personally recommended by their peers.

 Lessons learnt from Personal Recommendations

-All those businesses that handed out their referral cards got pride of place in hundreds of homes and planted their names in the minds of those homeowners.
+All those businesses that handed out their referral cards got pride of place in hundreds of homes.
+They literally stuck their names in the minds of homeowners.